mgamba/gsd/README.md

 # create-groovestack
 create-groovestack is a utility that allows you to quickly bootstrap a new [Groovestack](https://talysto.com/tech/groovestack/) application.
+It is powered by [Groovestack CORE](https://github.com/talysto/groovestack-core) modules
+* Base
+* Config
+* Auth
+* Jobs

+Please reference the Groovestack CORE [Documentation](https://github.com/talysto/groovestack-core) for module descriptions and configuration options.

 ### Getting Started